LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 4 2022-09-21 04:00:00+00:00      10.0
 ```

-Since the two airboxes have the same hardware and the same location, we treat them as the same data source and combine the data of the two airboxes to generate the `AirBoxs_DF` object.
-We then intersect the new data object with the EPA air quality station data according to the time field, producing a merged `ALL_DF` object.
+Since we have two airboxes that are identical and in the same place, we're treating them as a single data source.
+We're combining their data into one object, which we're calling `AirBoxs_DF`.
+After that, we're merging this with the EPA station data based on the time they were recorded.
+This creates a new, combined data object named `ALL_DF`.

 ```python
 AirBoxs_DF = pd.concat([AirBox1_DF_need_Hourly, AirBox2_DF_need_Hourly]).reset_index(drop=True)